-I was buzzing about trying out WW Flex.
+I was buzzing about trying out WW Freestyle.
 Finally I’ve found a plan that fits perfectly into my lifestyle.
 The ZeroPoint foods list is so vast that I’m finding it very easy to follow and I’m making up my own recipes.
 The fact that lentils and chickpeas are ZeroPoint foods makes such a difference because they are used in so many Pakistani and Indian recipes.
 Having eggs and sweetcorn on the list too, is the icing on the cake.
 I have been experimenting with lots of different recipes using them.

 A big plus is that I can save up most of my SmartPoints for my main meal in the evening.
 Dinner is very important in our house: it’s a time when we can all sit together as a family and discuss our days.
 I’ll have an omelette or two slices of toast with reduced-sugar jam for breakfast, lentil or veggie curry for lunch and then a big meal in the evening.
-At first, I started cooking WW Flex meals for myself while still cooking normal meals for the rest of the family, but the girls were so jealous of my meals that the whole family has started eating what I eat and they love it.
+At first, I started cooking WW Freestyle meals for myself while still cooking normal meals for the rest of the family, but the girls were so jealous of my meals that the whole family has started eating what I eat and they love it.
 Even Kamran no longer asks for the heavy, oily Asian dishes I used to cook every day.

-WW Flex has not stopped me eating anything but it has educated me.
+WW Freestyle has not stopped me eating anything but it has educated me.
 I now know that a tablespoon of oil is 4 SmartPoints, so I try and use less oil in my curries.
 If I don't need to use extra oil then why should I?
 Amani and Ayana love my zero SmartPoints value chicken tikka, which I serve with salad – they like theirs in a wrap or a chapatti.